 Policy goals and objectives

-Policies are a mechanism for controlling the behaviour of an organisation, by governing the behaviour of people who work within that organisation.
+Policies are a mechanism for controlling the behaviour of an organisation by governing the behaviour of people who work within that organisation.
 Policies exist to ensure, in a given situation, that people will behave in a way that is predictable, advisable and in the best interests of the organisation and the person.

 There should be a reason why a policy exists.
 A policy is not formulated unless it is thought to be necessary or to have a benefit.
 In other words the policy exists for a purpose and this may be often expressed in the form of an "underpinning principle".